-Tip: To make sure the app only downloads when connected to WiFi, switch Download using cellular off in the app’s settings (under Music Quality).
+Tip: Make sure the app only downloads when connected to WiFi, switch Download using cellular off in the app’s settings (under Music Quality).

-- Use WiFi particularly if you’re using the app abroad.
+- Use WiFi when using the app abroad.
 Check your mobile data plan to learn about roaming charges.

-Your app uses some of your device’s internet bandwidth to deliver music without interruption from buffering.
+The app uses some of your device’s internet bandwidth to play music without buffering.

 - Close any other open applications using the internet